WealthWaveONE

 Intro

-It’s great to have you with us here today/this evening.
+It’s great to have you with us here today.
 My name is _______________.
 I’ll be your financial educator for the next half-hour.
-I’d like to welcome you to the HowMoneyWorks ELEMENTS educational series, taught today/tonight on Zoom.
+I’d like to welcome you to the HowMoneyWorks Books ELEMENTS educational series.
 The course is based on the groundbreaking book, HowMoneyWorks: Stop Being a Sucker—now with hundreds of thousands of copies in print.

-Our class today/tonight is titled, ’SHORT-TERM.’
+Our class today is titled, ’SHORT-TERM.’
 It’s the FOURTH of 5 ELEMENTS.
-Once you complete ALL 5 ELEMENTS, you’ll earn a certificate of completion, signed by the authors of the book and Me.
-Also, students who attend at least one of the elements classes can take advantage of a FREE 30 minute consultation with one of our HowMoneyWorks experts.
+Once you complete ALL 5 ELEMENTS, you’ll earn a certificate of completion, signed by the authors of the book and me.
+Also, students who attend at least one of the Elements classes can take advantage of a FREE 30 minute consultation with one of our financial educators.
 They’re trained to help YOU chart a course to financial independence using our 7 Money Milestones methodology.

 This ELEMENT is all about what to do RIGHT NOW to get your financial house in order so you can enjoy more peace and confidence in the present and so you can start positioning yourself to build wealth for the future.
 Let’s get into it…